 Cast iron cookware has been around for centuries now.
-In fact, other than rocks, iron implements are one of the first things humans cooked on.
+Other than rocks, iron implements are one of the first things humans cooked on.
 And, somehow, we got that right early on.
 Since then, things have gone downhill a little.
 Stainless steel has proven ridiculous in terms of food sticking to it, and many non-stick surfaces are a suspected health risk.
-But, cast iron has stayed steady and true.
+But cast iron has stayed steady and true.

 Nevertheless, some people have been scared off of the old-school skillets, and it’s time to right that wrong, noting both why cast iron is amazing and why it isn’t so scary.